 The public consultation process was rolled out in the 4 wards of the Municipality.
 These community consultations proved to be very successful and offered an insight to the tremendous challenges which both government and citizens are faced with.
 The consultation process recorded the following list of needs, all of which do not necessarily constitute or are within the mandate of local government; the needs outside our mandate were communicated to the relevant sphere of government and/or institution responsible for the core service.
 Some of the identified needs do not fall within the functions of the Municipality, but the communities tend not to differentiate between Local, District, Provincial and National Government functions.
 To ensure that needs of local communities are met, this therefore demands that planning are better coordinated/ integrated with Local, Provincial and National Government.
 The needs of the community are indicated in the tables below per town.
-Additional needs could not obtained due to the national lockdown as result of the Covid-19 pandemic:
+Additional needs as were obtained on 20 March 2019 were added:

+Carnarvon

 High past lights at the graveyard site

 Land for housing projects

 Revitalisation of Railway

 Pedestrian crossing at Primary School

 Establishment of Local Tourism Council

 MCOA development

 Fencing and ablution facilities at cemetery

+Carnarvon

 Tourism Centre

 Community Hall

 Water problems

 Job creation

 Speed humps to town entrances

 Traffic lights and signs in CBD

 Serviced erven

 Housing

-Carnarvon

 Appointments of Health Personnel

 Ablution facilities hawkers

 Bonteheuwel crèche

 Public ablution facilities in town

 Walking trail

 Development of the nature reserve

 Advertisement boards in town

 Sport development for local people

 Taxi rank

 Upgrading water network

 Commonage sites

 Servicing of additional sites for residential use

 More business sites in neighbourhoods

 Kareeberg Festivals

 Schietfontein development

 Schietfontein access road

 Mobile Police station, Bonteheuwel

 Containers refuse residential areas

 Access control waste site

 Tar airstrip

 Erection playground

 Community development project (grant)

 Temporary tourism centre

 Wi-Fi hotspots (3)

 Solar systems houses

 Containers refuse residential areas

 Meat processing plant

 Sheep tribe and processing plant

 Weighbridge

 Local radio station

-Maintenance of buildings at the show grounds